On this walk, children will enjoy the hundreds of deer roaming the park as well as the geese and swans on the lake.

 The Basics

-Parking: National Trust Deer Park car park (not the Petworth House car park) for £3 all day, members free, 8am -8pm in summer (Postcode: GU28 9LS - W3W - over/jumped/education)
+Parking: National Trust Deer Park car park (NOT the Petworth House car park) along the A283 London Road out of the town, £3 all day Just Park app, members free, open 10am - 8pm (Postcode: GU28 9LS - W3W: ///over.jumped.education)

 The park is full of free-roaming deer